-7.1 Buying a home Hydropower system
+7.1 Buying a home Hydro system

-Hydropower system is quite complex until you identify what size system you require.
+Hydro system is quite complex until you identify what size system you require.
 Let's spend some time talking about how to go about purchasing these items.
 For simplicity we will not go into calculations, and we assume you have talked to a Hydro expert who has advised you on the sizes of the system.
-Usually the "Department of Energy" has some information on this which will help you to choose what system to buy. faults for a certain time will be taken care of by the seller.
+Usually the "Department of Energy or Rural Power PNG Limited" will have some information on this which will help you to choose what system to buy and from where. days- will the seller replace or repair it?
+A warranty assures you that any faults for a certain time will be take care of by the seller.
 A longer warranty is always better.
 For example, buying a system with 10-year warranty is better than a system with 1-year warranty.
 Regardless of any part - ask if they give warranty.
-It is better to spend a few dollars and get a good quality product with warranty as it will last longer.
+It is better to spend a few dollars and get a good quality branded product with warranty as it will last longer.

-FIGURE 33: Warranty Label41
+FIGURE 43: Warranty Label43